tpluscode/ld-navigation/README.md

   });
 </script>
 ```
+With the above code, when you click the first link, the browser moves to `http://www.my.app/http://api.my.app/people` and the
+`resource-url-changed` event is fired.

 ### Base URL

-Obviously an URL like `http://www.my.app/http://api.my.app/some/data` is ugly.
+Obviously an URL like `http://www.my.app/http://api.my.app/people` is ugly.
 It is possible to get rid of the API domain
 by changing the `<ld-navigator>` tag to:

 ``` html
 <ld-navigator base="http://api.my.app"></ld-navigator>
 ```

-This way the API domain is stripped out from the browser address bar and `http://www.my.app/some/data` remains.
+This way the API domain is stripped out from the browser address bar and `http://www.my.app/people` remains.
+This is where client-side
+routing becomes virtually obsolete.

 ### Polymer